threefoldfoundation/info_threefold_pub/wiki/tfgrid/farming/poc_dao_rules.md

 ## Technical Farming Requirements

-- Make sure you have 50GB SSD capacity min available per CPU, if not your calculated CU will be lower.
+- Make sure you have 50GB SSD capacity min available per logical core (physical core times number of threads it can run), if not your calculated CU will be lower.
 - Make sure your network connection is good enough, in future it will be measured and part of the Service Level Agreement.

 !!!include:tfgrid_min_sla